beetbox/beets/docs/plugins/fetchart.rst

 Fetching Album Art During Import
 --------------------------------

-When the plugin is enabled, it automatically gets album art for every album you import.
+When the plugin is enabled, it automatically tries to get album art for every album you import.

 By default, beets stores album art image files alongside the music files for an album in a file called ``cover.jpg``.
 To customize the name of this file, use the :ref:`art-filename` config option.
+To embed the art into the files'tag, use the :doc:`/plugins/embedart`.
+(You'll want to have both plugins enabled.)

 Configuration
 -------------